Music Theory: Instruments and Rhythm

-You will learn how aspects of classical music can be applied to other genres of music and the differences between motives and themes.
-Next, the course teaches you about the fundamentals of rhythm, in particular about musical notation and what different musical notes represent.
+This free online music theory course will first introduce you to different musical instruments and playing techniques.
+You will then learn how aspects of classical music can be applied to other genres of music.
+You will also study the differences between motives and themes, the fundamentals of rhythm, musical notation, and the meaning of different musical notes.
 You will also learn how to identify meters in musical excerpts including counting measures and musical dictation.

 After completing this music theory course, you will:

 - Explain how to listen to music properly

 - Describe the most common type of form in pop music – verse and chorus